Gaia DR3 Variable White Dwarfs vetted by ZTF

 \subsection{Comparison with \textit{Gaia} DR3 variability classifier}

 We compare our sample of candidate variable white dwarfs with the \textit{Gaia} DR3 Machine Learning variability classification \citep{EyerEtal2023, RimoldiniEtal2023}.
 This comparison then allows us to validate our candidacy criteria and can reveal possible missing sources in the \textit{Gaia} classification algorithm.
-This yields: 994 (69.9\%) unclassified candidates, 408 (28.7\%) classified as white dwarfs, 8 as cataclysmic variables, 6 as eclipsing binaries, 5 as short time-scale variable stars and, most surprisingly, two RR Lyrae stars (Gaia DR3 3345661467822106624 and Gaia DR3 6555925496084361344).
-The two RR Lyrae are most likely misclassifications, as they are not located in the horizontal branch stars, as would be expected for such stars.
+This yields: 994 (69.9\%) unclassified candidates, 408 (28.7\%) classified as white dwarfs, 8 as cataclysmic variables, 6 as eclipsing binaries, 5 as short time-scale variable stars and, most surprisingly, two RR Lyrae stars (Gaia DR3 3345661467822106624 and Gaia DR3 6555925496084361344) These two stars are not only classified as RR Lyrae but are also confirmed in the RR Lyrae catalogue by \cite{ClementiniEtAl2023}.
+These are misclassifications of the \textit{Gaia} machine-learning classification and an erroneous confirmation by \cite{ClementiniEtAl2023}, as they are not located in the horizontal branch, as would be expected for such stars.